Events on This Day

 2020 - The explosive Loyalton Fire north of Lake Tahoe, California had burned through about 20,000 acres and was just 5 percent contained.
 It formed into a rare phenomenon known as a firenado, which the National Weather Service called “extremely dangerous fire behavior.”

-2020 - Thousands of British tourists beat a hasty retreat from France, packing planes, trains and ferries to return to the U.K. to avoid a mandatory 14-day COVID-19 quarantine at home.
+2020 - Thousands of British tourists beat a hasty retreat from France, packing planes, trains and ferries to return to the U.K. to avoid a new, mandatory 14-day COVID-19 quarantine at home.

 2020 - Mitt Romney (R-Utah) offered rare Republican criticism of the Trump administration’s coronavirus response, saying the federal government dismissed the virus’s threat and failed to protect Americans as infections spiraled out of control.
 “Short term, I think it’s fair to say we really have not distinguished ourselves in a positive way by how we responded to the crisis when it was upon us.
 And the proof ... is simply that we have 5 percent of the world’s population but 25 percent of the world’s deaths due to covid-19.
 And there’s no way to spin that in a positive light,” Romney said.